atondwal/liquid-fixpoint/SYNTHESIS.md

 So when we're reading things back from z3, for some reason we're encoding/decoding the wrong number of times `$35$ -> $36$35$36$ -> $35$`.

 Now Anish spends a while debugging a z3 segfault before shravan points out that he should try upgrading z3

+Okay it wasn't that, it was that when we run getModel, we only get values for the symbols that were acutally mentione din the expression that we're scrutizing.
+We should get default values for all of the symbols that are in the environment that aren't mentioned in the specific constraints for each environment, ie for each constraint.

+Okay FIXED THAT!!!
+Whew that was a lot of work...

+Now to implement EApp.
+Not only do we need to actually implement it, we need to fix the way we're reading in functions from the model --- right not we're just reading in the name and the body, but we should read them in as a lamdba, because otherwise we don't know what to do with the formal arguments.